MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Types.ps1xml.md

 It is easiest to use the original Types.ps1xml file as a template for the new file.
-The following command copies the original file to a file called MyTypes.ps1xml in the `$pshome` directory.
+The following command copies the original file to a file called MyTypes.ps1xml in the `$PSHOME` directory.

 ```powershell
 Copy-Item Types.ps1xml MyTypes.ps1xml